Sheepolution/how-to-love/book/chapter18.md

 end
 ```

-Now that we have a table with quads, we put the number in our tilemap based on what quad we want.
+Now that we have a table with quads, we put the number in our tilemap based on which quad we want.
 Based on the order we created our quads, they are on this position in our table:

 ![](/images/book/18/numbered.png)